Towards Interpretable Visual Decoding with Attention to Brain Representations: Methods: Model Training and Evaluation

 \subsection{Neural Data Processing and Parcellation}

 We trained our model using the surface-based fMRI data in \textit{fsaverage} space.
 We first averaged the vertex responses across image repetitions to obtain a single response pattern per image.
-To transform the high-dimensional fMRI data into structured inputs for conditioning the diffusion model, we applied the Schaefer parcellation \citep{Schaefer2017}, which clusters cortical vertices into 500 parcels per hemisphere (Appendix \ref{appendix_schaefer_parcellation}).
+To transform the high-dimensional fMRI data into structured inputs for conditioning the diffusion model, we applied the Schaefer parcellation (\citep{Schaefer2017}; see Appendix \ref{appendix_schaefer_parcellation}).
+This clusters cortical vertices into 500 parcels per hemisphere and has been shown to be an effective practice for brain tokenization \citep{Bosch2025BrainLanguage}.

 To improve robustness of the model by restricting inputs to high-quality regions, we computed vertex-wise Signal-to-Noise Ratio (SNR) and selected top $k$ parcels per hemisphere with the highest average SNR, yielding a total of $p=2k$ parcels as fMRI conditioning inputs to the model.
 In the following sections, we report results of our model trained on $p=200$ brain parcels, and present an ablation study on how varying $p$ influences decoding performance in the Appendix \ref{ablation_num_snr}.